Lucas-mother3/suckless-utils/README.md

-# Suckless Utilities version 6.3
+# Suckless Utilities version 6.4
 ## About
-These are my builds of suckless software such as dwm and st.
+These are my builds of suckless software such as dwm and st, based on the work for flexipatch by bakkeby.
+This aims for much more streamlined configuration and patching than 6.3 (which becomes more complicated over time and whenever more patches are integrated).

-It's simple to compile these things.
+This was designed to save me some sanity in maintaining it as well as easily integrating requested patches, whenever it drops from the flexipatch upstream.
+This should be easy to hack and build, and should be as fast as the previous versions of my build.

+## Included software

+- dwm
+- dmenu
+- st
+- slstatus
+- tabbed
+- sfm
+- spmenu
+- dwmblocks-async
+- slock

 ## Notes

+### Compatibility notes

+For those who want the old version, check out `oldmain`.
+I don't plan on maintaining it myself since the flexipatch base means much more flexibility over codebase updates as well as new patches.

+Note that there are some programs that is included here, mainly for compatibility or choice reasons.
+While slstatus is pretty barebones compared to dwmblocks-async, it is included on the repo if one decides not to have statuscmd, for example.
+This aims to be also compatible with already existing setups.

+### Keybind notes

+In the documentation for this suite, <kbd>Mod4Key</kbd> would be defined as <kbd>⊞ Win</kbd>/<kbd>⌘ Cmd</kbd>/<kbd>❖ Super</kbd>, depending on whichever keyboard do you use.

+In most cases, you probably have only <kbd>⊞ Win</kbd>, but I added <kbd>⌘ Cmd</kbd> and <kbd>❖ Super</kbd> for Mac and advanced Linux/Unix users, respectively.

+If one uses ChromeOS, <kbd>⊞ Win</kbd> equals to the <kbd>🔍 Search</kbd> key.
+But I don't know who uses X11 window managers inside ChromeOS.

+For new to dwm, <kbd>MODKEY</kbd> or <kbd>Mod1Mask</kbd> is the <kbd>Alt</kbd> key.

+### spmenu notes

 Additionals are spmenu configs made by myself, as well as scripts for `spmenu_run`.
-If you prefer dmenu, it still exists, and could be launched via `Win/Super/Cmd+Alt+S`, while `Win/Super/Cmd+S` would launch `spmenu_run -d` by default (only with .desktop entries, while  `Win/Super/Cmd+Shift+S` would launch `spmenu_run` in a similar fashion to dmenu.
+If you prefer dmenu, it still exists, and could be launched via <kbd>⊞ Win</kbd>/<kbd>⌘ Cmd</kbd>/<kbd>❖ Super</kbd>+<kbd>Alt</kbd>+<kbd>S</kbd>, while <kbd>⊞ Win</kbd>/<kbd>⌘ Cmd</kbd>/<kbd>❖ Super</kbd>+<kbd>S</kbd> would launch `spmenu_run -d` by default (only with .desktop entries, while  <kbd>⊞ Win</kbd>/<kbd>⌘ Cmd</kbd>/<kbd>❖ Super</kbd>+<kbd>Shift</kbd>+<kbd>S</kbd> would launch `spmenu_run` in a similar fashion to dmenu.

 Some user scripts are also included, which has it's own set of dependencies.
 For example, `clipmenu-spmenu` needs `xsel` and `clipnotify`.
 These are optional, however.

 ```
 clipmenu-spmenu dependencies:
 - xsel
-- clipnotify (included on the folder)
+- clipnotify

 screenshot-spmenu dependencies:
 - curl